 You can start measuring the first day, or at your earliest convenience after you quit your hormonal contraception (birth control).
 Please read more about when to start after being on other contraception methods here.

-Please note that it can take a while for your first ovulation to occur, and you will be given only Red days for Prevent, and brown days for Plan, until it occurs.
-Ovulation is in general inhibited while using hormonal contraception (birth control), so it may take a while for your cycle to become regular again.
+Please note that it can take a while for your first ovulation to occur, and you will be given only Red days for Prevent users, and brown days for Plan users, until it occurs.
+In general, ovulation is inhibited while using hormonal contraception (birth control), so it may take a while for your cycle to become regular again.
 With each ovulatory cycle, you will get more and more green days, but in the beginning, you will experience many red/brown days.

-For a Plan user, you should take LH tests when/if the app suggests you to, otherwise, it's still just about measuring often.
+For a Plan user, you should take LH tests when/if the app suggests you to.
+Otherwise, it's still just about measuring often.